Create a new page

 - Within the content navigation tree, select the parent document that your new document will be a subpage of.

-On the document actions area, click on New
+- On the document actions area, click on the plus icon.

-Select Standard to create a new web page.
+Select UWB Page: Standard to create a new web page.

 This will redirect you to a new screen to choose your page template.
 Select the desired template and click Continue.